 Pursuant to Florida Statute 1009.24, The LFL program was designed to promote the increasing desire for knowledge among experienced citizens of the First Coast community.
 The LFL program allows Florida residents for tuition purposes, aged 60 or older, to audit college-level courses with tuition waived.

 No academic credit shall be awarded for attendance in classes for which fees are waived under Florida Statute section 7.008.
 This privilege will be granted only on a space-available basis, if such classes are not filled as of the close of registration.
 Students may begin registration on or after the day before classes start.

 The University will waive any or all application, tuition, and associated fees for persons 60 years of age or older who are Florida residents for tuition purposes and who enroll to audit courses being offered for college credit.
 Tuition and mandatory fees will be waived.
-Any miscellaneous fees such as lab fees, course materials and distance learning fees are the student’s responsibility to pay.
+Any miscellaneous fees such as lab fees, course materials, parking permits and late registration fees are the student’s responsibility to pay.
 Also, the student is responsible for tuition and fees if the student registers prior to the LFL registration date.

 Pursuant to Florida Statute 1009.265, the University shall waive tuition and associated fees for state employees who qualify.

 State employees complete the State Employee Tuition Waiver Form located under the Student Services tab in your MyWings account.
 It can be found in the Online Forms option.
 The form will be open only after the date designated for State Waiver employees to register for classes each term (please see the University Academic Calendar).

 UNF will verify employment before the waiver is posted to the student’s account.